deadlykam/CodeOptPro/README.md

 1. Added _IUpdate_ interface.
 This is needed so that other interfaces can extend from this interface and get the methods.
 Later may also simplify search for MonoAdv objects by using _IUpdate_.
 This may allow other custom classes to be searched as well.
 2. Added pooling system.
 3. Added _IUpdateManager_ interface.
 Now UpdateManagerLocal, UpdateManagerGlobal and UpdateManagerGlobalHelper are child of _IUpdateManager_.
 This helps with generic scripts with constraints.
+4. Added a new feature called _Folder Selection Palette_.
+This feature allows the user to store any folder locations and then later can go to those folders instantly, in the _Project View_, by clicking a button.
+Check out more details about _Folder Selection Palette_ [here](#folder-selection-palette).
 ***
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro/tags).